 Planning for your move

-Whether moving across town or out of state, it is an exhausting process for any family; including the furry children.
-Dogs especially are creatures of habit and thrive on predictable routines.
+Whether moving across town or out of state, it is an exhausting process for any family, including the furry children.
+Dogs and cats are creatures of habit and thrive on predictable routines.
 The frenzied activity of a household relocation can cause as much stress for them as you, yet manageable with some extra planning on your part.

 Before you move, research local ordinances and homeowner’s association by-laws that may restrict certain breeds or the number of household pets allowed.
-Ex: Fountain Hills in Arizona restricts the total number of domestic pets owned to no more than 4; Seattle, WA caps at 3.
 If you are a multi-pet family, it’s critical to know in advance what to expect before you sign the housing contract!
 Discriminatory breed bans are particularly prevalent when it comes to “bully breeds” with an unfair bias against Pitbulls.
 Breed stereotypes can affect your homeowner’s insurance rates, rental property availability or restrictions against ownership.

 If you are moving cross country, consider climate changes that might require additional pet protocols for flea, tick, heartworm and Leptospirosis treatment.
 Leptospirosis is more common in warm climates and those areas with high annual rainfall.
 Many dog owners living in desert climates enlist professional snake-training for their dogs as an added precaution.

-Maintain your pet’s routines with focus on their safety
+Maintain your pet’s routines & focus on safety!

 Moving day can be quite traumatic for both you and your pet.
-The commotion of movers may prompt a “fight or flight” response, and an open front door is not only likely, but an invitation for your dog to escape.
-As an added precaution, create a safe, quiet and secure room for your pets.
-If your move is local, find a reputable dog boarding facility or pet sitter to care for them until the chaos dies down.
+The commotion of movers may prompt a “fight or flight” response, and an open front door is not only likely, but an invitation for your pet to escape.
+As an added precaution, create a safe, quiet and secure room for them.
+If your move is local, find a reputable boarding facility or professional pet sitter to care for them until the chaos dies down.

 Once settled, you want to find a local Veterinarian and emergency 24/7 vet facility near your new home.
 Tips to finding a good vet include word of mouth, neighbors, rescue groups and breed-specific organizations.
 Searching on Yelp and Google can also be helpful.

 Once you narrow the field, remember that a warm and friendly staff is important.
-How you are treated on the phone and in their office will dictate how your dog is treated.
-Your vet should be calm and able to put your dog at ease.
-Consider your dog’s perspective when visiting a vet.
-Those unique medicinal smells, other anxious dogs pacing and panting in the lobby and sick dogs barking and whining in the background does not yield a “yippee I’m glad I’m here” reaction.
-A good vet will know how to manage your dog’s stress.
-Difficult subjects, such as cancer care, chronic disease planning, when to spay or neuter and peaceful passing are best discussed with a vet who cares about your dog’s quality of life and not their rent payment.
+How you are treated on the phone and in their office will dictate how y’all are treated going forward.
+Your vet should be calm and able to put your pet at ease.
+Consider their perspective when visiting a vet.
+Those unique medicinal smells, anxious dogs pacing and panting in the lobby and disturbing noises in the background does not yield a “yippee I’m glad I’m here” reaction.
+A good vet will know how to manage your pet’s stress.
+Difficult subjects, such as cancer care, chronic disease planning, when to spay or neuter and peaceful passing are best discussed with a vet who cares about your a pet’s quality of life and not their rent payment.